Chart Color Schemes

 Armidale Surrounds - North has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 34 projects likely to impact the area.
-Notable projects include Llangothlin Service Station Development, New England Highway - Willow Tree to Uralla Safety Upgrade, Boorolong Wind Farm, and The South Hill Estate.
-Below is a list detailing those most relevant.
+AreaSearch has identified 34 projects likely impacting the region.
+Notable initiatives include Llangothlin Service Station Development, New England Highway - Willow Tree to Uralla Safety Upgrade, Boorolong Wind Farm, and South Hill Estate.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.